 Our IBUS-744: International Dimensions in Management course provides students the opportunity to learn about and experience sustainable management practices and business environments in Swedish organizations.

-The professor for this course is Maria Figueroa-Armijos, faculty director of the MS in sustainability management (MSSM) program.
-This course is required for MSSM students entering Fall 2017 or later prior to graduation.
-Students from all other AU graduate programs are welcome to participate.
+The professor for this course is David Bartlett, Executive in Residence in the Department of Management.
+This course is required for MSSM students entering Fall 2018 or later prior to graduation.

-The program will begin on Sunday, May 13, 2018, with a pickup at the airport in Stockholm.
-Students are expected to arrive Stockholm on the morning of May 13 (you may arrive earlier if you wish).
-Those arriving early will be responsible for arranging their own airport transfer and additional nights in the hotel.
-The program will conclude on the morning of Sunday, May 20 with a group transfer to the Stockholm airport.
+The program will begins on Sunday, March 8 with an early afternoon orientation in the hotel in Stockholm.
+Students are expected to arrive in Stockholm the morning of March 8 and will be responsible for their own transfer to the hotel.
+Those who may choose to arrive early will be responsible for arranging their own additional nights in the hotel.
+The program will conclude on the morning of Sunday, March 15.

 Itinerary and Housing

+The program will begin on March 8 in Stockholm.
 The group will stay in a green hotel (exact hotel to be confirmed).
-While in Stockholm, the group will meet with a variety of organizations across a range of industries to understand the ways in which Swedish businesses have embrace green practices.
-A welcome and a closing dinner will be provided in Stockholm.
+Daily breakfast as well as a welcome and closing dinner will be provided in Stockholm.

 Please note: All visits and activities are tentative and subject to change.

 This is a 3 credit spring semester course.
 Classes will meet Tuesday evenings from 8:20-10:50 pm.
 Standard AU tuition applies.
 If students are not enrolled in the MSSM program and are interested in participating in this course, they should contact the Kogod office of Global Learning Programs for more information at email@example.com.